manyworldspod/manyworldspod.github.io/_zines/README.md

 ```bash
 make clean
 ```

+When you're ready to publish to the website, make sure you're on a scratch branch, push to `origin/<branch>` and open a pull request.

 ### Why do we need another markdown file?
 Didn't I post from a markdown to begin with...?